 Don't let our selfish and greedy culture lure you awayput the interests of others ahead of your own.

-One commentator has said

-that the only obstacle to unity in the church is selfishness.
+One of my professors in commenting on this passage has said that the only obstacle to unity in the church is selfishness.

 We would do well to think about that!